rcoutin/TechTalk-SonarQube/README.md

 * **Deep code analysis:** SonarCloud can explore all your source files, whether in branches or pull requests, to reach a green quality gate and promote the build.
 This makes it really handy to use in huge teams where each team commits to a separate branch, so that the code can be properly analyzed before it can be merged into the master branch.
 * **Cloud CI Integrations:** Execution of an analysis can be easily scheduled from Cloud CI tools like Travis, Jenkins and AppVeyor.
 * **Support for 16 languages:** It supports a variety of languages like Java, JS, C#, C/C++, Objective-C, TypeScript, Python, ABAP, PLSQL, T-SQL etc, so it is pretty flexible and can be appied over an array of projects.

+### Limitations
+* **Cost:** Its greatest con is its plugins cost in regards to certain languages, as well as the cost of licensing the enterprise model.
+Developers who produce millions of lines of code a year will be shelling out up to $62,000 per year to use the software, depending on output, and costs per year for huge, high availability database applications could reach $1 million per year
+* **SonarQube is not a build tool:** There are several tools out there like Maven, Ant, Gradle etc. that do a perfect job on that field.
+SonarQube expects that before you analyze a project it has been already compiled and built by your favorite build tool.
+* **SonarQube is not a code coverage tool:** It's integrated with the most popular test coverage tools like JaCoCo, Cobertura, PHPUnit etc. but it doesn’t compute code coverage itself.
+It reads pre-generated unit test report files and displays them in an extremely convenient dasboard.
+* **SonarQube is not a code formatter:** It’s not allowed to modify your code in any way.
+However you can get formatting suggestions by enabling the CheckStyle, CPPCheck, ScalaStyle rules you want to follow.
+* **SonarQube is not a continuous integration system to run your nightly builds:** You can integrate it with the most popular CI Engines to apply Continuous Integration but it’s not their replacement.